A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: SUNG

 \subsection{Uncertainty Quantification with Density Estimation}

 Many prior works typically utilize Q ensembles to qualify uncertainty \cite{uwac, o3f, oac, sunrise}.
 However, the ensemble technique may significantly increase computational costs.
 Thus, in this work, we utilize a simple yet effective approach by adopting VAE \cite{vae} as a state-action visitation density estimator for uncertainty quantification.
-Specifically, given an encoder $q_\varphi(z|s,a)$ and a decoder $p_\psi(s,a|z)$ with parameters $\varphi$ and $\psi$, respectively, we can optimize them with the evidence lower bound (ELBO)
+Specifically, VAE consists of an encoder $q_\varphi(z|s,a)$ and a decoder $p_\psi(s,a|z)$ with parameters $\varphi$ and $\psi$, respectively.
+The VAE is optimized with the evidence lower bound (ELBO):

+where $p(z)=\mathcal{N}(0,I)$ is a fixed prior distribution.
+In ELBO, the first term is the reconstruction loss, while the second term is the KL divergence that regularizes the posterior distribution $q_\varphi(z|s,a)$ to be close to the prior $p(z)$.